firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-20:9">Save, LORD: let the king hear us when we call.</p>

-<p id="psa-21:1"><To the chief Musician, A Psalm of David.> The king shall joy in thy strength, O LORD; and in thy salvation how greatly shall he rejoice!</p>
+<p id="psa-21:1">The king shall joy in thy strength, O LORD; and in thy salvation how greatly shall he rejoice!</p>

 <p id="psa-21:2">Thou hast given him his heart's desire, and hast not withholden the request of his lips.
 Selah.</p>